-Last, but not least, consider an interesting window display that allows people on the street to look in at your store, and to allow customers in your storefront to look out at the street.
+Consider an interesting window display that allows people on the street to look in at your store, and to allow customers in your storefront to look out at the street.
 This type of interaction should encourage not only a safer area but invite people into your business.